Kenneth J. Alford: Early life and education

 Ricketts was born on 21 February 1881, the 4th child of Robert and Louisa (née Alford) Ricketts in the Thameside hamlet of Ratcliff, within the parish of Shadwell in London's East End.
 Born within the sound of Bow Bells (the Church of St. Mary-le-Bow in Cheapside), Ricketts had Cockney birthright.
 His London ancestry can be traced back to the early 18th century: his father was a coal merchant in Ratcliff on the north side of the Thames near Limehouse.
 On 9 December 1884, a 5th child, Randolph Robjent, was born to the Ricketts family, who, like his elder brother, was to become well known in military musical circles, under the pseudonym Leo Stanley.
 Ricketts' father died when he was seven and his mother when he was fourteen.

 His early musical training had been on playing the piano and organ and working as a church chorister in the parish church of St. Paul's, which still stands today.
 As a boy living in London's East End he would often hear street musicians and bands, including German bands and early Salvation Army bands.
 Fascinated by the sound of instruments, the orphaned Ricketts determined that the best course for his future would be to join an army band.
-Throughout his life, family and friends alike called the future composer "Joe".